HuXioAn/terminal-donut-gpu/README.md

 cuda> nvcc ./donut_cuda.cu -o donut cuda> ./donut.exe
 ```

+### metal
+Apple Metal accelerated donut, tested on Apple silicon devices.

+Build the project with xcode or use the [release](https://github.com/HuXioAn/terminal-donut-gpu/releases/tag/metal) here for macOS 14 and higher.

 ## Appearance
 Because there's little optimization in the code, parameters, including the illuminance, camera and display, can be adjusted.